Middleton family: Aristocratic ties

 Robert Lacey describes the Middleton family as having aristocratic kinship.
 The Middletons were "friends of British royalty" to whom, in their civic capacity, they "played host as long ago as 1926".
 The great-grandfather of Catherine, Princess of Wales, Noël Middleton, and his elder brother, photographer and civil engineer Captain William Middleton (1874–1940) reportedly wed their fiancées in Leeds at Mill Hill Chapel in the years before the First World War.
 Mrs William Middleton (née Agnes Clara Talbot) was the niece of Sir James Kitson, 1st Baronet (later 1st Baron Airedale), who led the chapel's congregation at this time, while Mrs Noël Middleton (née Olive Christiana Lupton) was the first cousin-once-removed of Baroness von Schunck (née Kate Lupton), and the second cousin of Baroness Airedale (née Florence von Schunck) and of Lady Bullock (née Barbara Lupton).
+The 1990 edition of Debrett's Peerage records that the daughter of Mr and Mrs William Middleton - Clara Talbot Middleton (1903-1985) - married Thomas Arthur Charles Pakenham, scion of the Earls of Longford in December 1925.

 Two of the grandchildren of William Middleton (1807–1884) were solicitor Henry Dubs Middleton (1880–1932), a Charterhouse alumnus, and Gertrude Middleton (1876–1942), educated at St Leonards School, who were both students at the University of Oxford between 1899 and 1903; Gertrude, the "wealthy" sister of Noël Middleton, studied at St Anne's College while her cousin studied law at University College.
 Henry served as Chairman of Leeds General Infirmary where he played host to Princess Mary in 1932.
-He was married to golfer Jane Middleton (née Berney) (1878–1964), a daughter of Sir Henry Hanson Berney, 9th Baronet.
+He was married to golfer Jane Middleton (née Berney) (1878–1964), a daughter of Sir Henry Hanson Berney, 9th Baronet (great-grandson of George Neville, 1st Earl of Abergavenny).
 Their sons were Ralph Middleton (1908–1990), who was, like their father, a solicitor who later headed the family law firm, and cricketer Cecil Middleton (1911–1984).
 They were educated at Charterhouse and University College, Oxford.